1. Output information

 3. Important points about mortality data

-• To provide the most complete information, most of our mortality outputs count deaths registered (the date a death was registered) rather than deaths occurring (the actual date of death) in each time period; for further information, see our Impact of Registration Delays release.
+To provide the most complete information, most of our mortality outputs count deaths registered (the date a death was registered) rather than deaths occurring (the actual date of death) in each time period; for further information, see our Impact of registration delays on mortality statistics in England and Wales: 2022 article.

 4. Quality summary